Cells and Simple Circuits

 Question 41 of 55

-42. In a primary cell the least reactive metal will lose electrons and become negative ion?
+42. In a primary cell the most reactive metal will lose electrons and become positive ion?

 Question 42 of 55